 Ahhhh, cheese… could there be any other food more deserving of its own National day of appreciation?
 We think not!
-National Cheese Day, June 4, marks 24-hours where we all give thanks to the creamy, melt-and-your-mouth good stuff and it might just be our favourite day of the year.
-Although let’s be honest, we already live every day like it’s National Cheese Day – melted, grated, sprinkled – is there any savoury dish it doesn’t taste good on?
+National Cheese Day is June 4.
+It marks 24-hours where we all give thanks to the creamy, melt-and-your-mouth good stuff and it might be our favourite day of the year.
+Although let’s be honest, we already live every day like it’s National Cheese Day.
+Melted, grated, sprinkled – is there any savoury dish it doesn’t taste good on?
 Whether you like mild varieties, pungent wedges, or sharp and aged blocks, here’s a list of the best cheese shops in Toronto, so you can get your cheese on this National Cheese Day.

 45 Ripley Ave.